AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-47704-bundled-product-shows-in-stock-products-price-only.md

 ## Issue

-The price of a bundled product with Dynamic Pricing enabled is incorrect due to only in stock items being included.
+The price of a bundled product with Dynamic Pricing enabled is incorrect due to only in-stock items being included.

 <u>Steps to reproduce</u>: